How Carer Support Payment can affect other benefits

 If you get Universal Credit

-Your Universal Credit may reduce by the same amount as you get from Carer Support Payment.
-This is because Carer Support Payment is counted as income for Universal Credit.
+The Department for Work and Pensions (DWP) will reduce your Universal Credit by the same amount as you get from Carer Support Payment.
+This is because DWP counts Carer Support Payment as income when they work out how much Universal Credit to pay.

 You should get more money overall because DWP may pay you a Universal Credit carer element.
-This is an extra amount of top of Universal Credit.
-Also, because you’re a carer you will not have to meet any of the work requirements for Universal Credit.
+This is an extra amount on top of Universal Credit.
+Also, because you’re a carer you should not have to meet any of the work requirements for Universal Credit.

-Learn more about backdating in how to apply for Carer Support Payment.
+Learn more about backdating your Carer Support Payment.

 You can tell DWP about your Carer Support Payment award by:

-If you or your partner get income-related benefits
+If you or your partner get other income-related benefits